Can Cats Eat Cucumber? What You Need to Know

 5. Spinach

-Another leafy green that cats can eat is spinach.
+Another leafy green that some cats can eat is spinach.
 Spinach has loads of vitamins.
-But, a word of caution is never to feed spinach to cats with liver or kidney issues.
+But, a word of caution is never to feed spinach to cats with urinary or kidney issues before speaking to a vet, as spinach is rich in calcium and oxalate.

-Fruits, Vegetables and Other Human Food Harmful To Cats
+Fruits, Vegetables, and Other Human Foods Harmful to Cats

 Not all fruits and vegetables are good for cats.
 Some are highly toxic and should never be in your cat’s diet, not even as small treats.
-As mentioned earlier, moderation is crucial when feeding cats human food.
+As mentioned earlier, moderation is crucial even when feeding cats human food that is safe and non-toxic for them.
 But, some fruits are best left for you and your family only.

-All feline has a specific nutritional requirement necessary for their growth and development.
-It’s best to feed your cats food that helps them achieve this goal.
-But, you can always have some human food on their meal plans as well.
+All felines have specific nutritional requirements necessary for their growth and development.
+It’s best to feed your cats complete and balanced cat food that helps them achieve this goal.

 - Limes